Western Michigan vs. Buffalo NCAA Football Odds, Plays and Insights | October 2, 2021

 The Western Michigan Broncos (3-1, 0-0 MAC) are touchdown favorites when they visit the Buffalo Bulls (2-2, 0-0 MAC) in conference action on Saturday, October 2, 2021 at UB Stadium.
-An over/under of 59.5 is set for the contest.
+The contest has a point total set at 59.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.